gutche/yappin/README.md

 # Yappin 🗣 🗣 🗣

-Yappin is a modern messaging app built with the **Vue framework** for the frontend and **Express** for the backend.
-It enables real-time chat capabilities using **Socket.IO** for bidirectional and low-latency communication.
+Yappin is an experimental modern messaging app built with the **Vue framework** for educational purposes.
+It uses the **Socket.IO** library for bidirectional and low-latency communication.

 The backend leverages **Node.js clustering** for load balancing and uses **Redis** as an adapter to propagate events across workers and cache recent messages.